Nova Vas pri Lescah

 Nova Vas pri Lescah ([ˈnɔːʋa ˈʋaːs pɾi lɛˈstsax]; Nova vas pri Lescah) is a settlement near Lesce in the Municipality of Radovljica in the Upper Carniola region of Slovenia.

 Name

 The name of the settlement was changed from Nova vas to Nova vas pri Lescah in 1955.

+Cultural heritage

+There are two bunkers in Nova Vas pri Lescah.
+They were built as part of the Rupnik Line and date from 1936–1937.
+Both bunkers stand southwest of the village and were designed to protect the Lesce airfield.